AdobeDocs/campaign-web.en/help/v8/workflows/activities/load-file.md

 1. Drag and drop a **Load file** activity into your workflow.
 Click the **Select from file** button.
 1. Select the local file to use.
-The format must be aligned with the [sample file](../../audience/file-audience.md#sample-file).
+The format must be aligned with this [sample file](../../audience/file-audience.md#sample-file).
 1. Preview and check how data is mapped in the central section of the screen.
 1. Adjust the column settings, and how to format data from the available options.
 1. Click **Confirm** once settings are correct.